keatonmurray/headless-payments/README.md

 **Headless Payments** is a free and open-source Wordpress plugin for handling payment flow via REST API designed to extend your custom checkout functionality in a **headless CMS architecture**.

-Currently supporting **PayPal**, this plugin offers customizable gateway settings and a frontend-agnostic design — making it ideal for JAMstack-style setups that use WordPress as a headless CMS.
+Currently supporting **PayPal** and **Stripe**, this plugin offers customizable gateway settings and a frontend-agnostic design — making it ideal for JAMstack-style setups that use WordPress as a headless CMS.

 Headless Payments leverages a clean and scalable OOP structure allowing you to customize your backend logic according to your requirements.